siskastev/api-invoice/README.md

 * `PUT /api/invoice/{code}`: Update an existing invoice.
 * `DELETE /api/invoice/{code}`: Delete a invoice.

+## Postman Collection
+A Postman collection `API-INVOICE-LARAVEL.postman_collection.json` is provided in this project.
+You can import the collection into Postman to quickly test the API endpoints.
+The collection includes pre-configured requests for each endpoint, allowing you to easily interact with the API and view the responses.

 ## Authentication
 The API uses Laravel Sanctum for API token authentication.
 To authenticate requests, include the API token in the request headers:
 `Authorization: Bearer {api_token}`.
 To log in as the admin user, use the following credentials:
 * `Email`: admin@gmail.com
 * `Password`: admin